Announcement

 • guesses the human has not confirmed

-The human should not operate a low-level endpoint.
-The human gives product meaning to the agent.
+The human should give product meaning to the agent.

 For example: